pcasaes/kafka-workshop/README.md

         --topic simple.topic \
         --from-beginning

 Your message should appear now.
-Notice that the messages are in order (one partition give us global order) You can type in more messages into the producer and they should appear in the consumer in real time.
+Notice that the messages are in order (one partition gives us global order) You can type in more messages into the producer and they should appear in the consumer in real time.

 You can also start a consumer from a provided offset: